 When you change jobs

 It is important to remember to take your super fund with you when you change jobs.
 When you join a new company, your employer will provide you with Super Choice form.
-In this form you can provide details of your current super fund so that your new employer can make contributions into it.
+With this form, you can provide details of your current super fund so that your new employer can make contributions into it.

 If you don’t choose a super fund